lyahdav/analytics-limn-analytics-data/README.md

 - The end date passed in args to the script is exclusive (i.e. tasks completed exactly on that date will be ignored in calculations)
 - Tasks are created in the backlog (e.g. if tasks are created in the In Progress column directly, the script won't be able to determine a start date)
 - Tasks are completed with the "resolved" status (if tasks are completed with other statuses, e.g. wontfix/invalid, the task won't be considered completed for calculations)
-- First column in `phab-stats-config.json` is your icebox and will be excluded from CFD
+- First column in `phab-stats-config.json` (with value=0) is your icebox and will be excluded from CFD
 - CFD data will only be accurate if tasks are never moved backward in your workboard
 - The last task transaction returned by the Phab API is when the task was created